 The law surrounding employees, workers and those who are self-employed has long been an area of debate with a fine line between each and many cases within the Employment Tribunal, in turn providing further clarification of the interpretations of statutory definitions.
 A person’s employment status is important as the level of employment rights afforded to an employee is far greater than that afforded to a worker or someone who is self-employed.

 In his judgement within the Supreme Court, Lord Leggatt announced that the Supreme Court dismissed Uber’s appeal that it was an intermediary party and that drivers were self-employed and stated that drivers who utilised the Uber app would also be working whilst logged onto the Uber app.

 The court considered several elements in considering whether or not the drivers were self-employed or workers, including;

 - That Uber could penalise drivers who rejected too many rides;

-The case against Uber has been ongoing since 2016 and is a prominent example of the need for business to be aware of how the level of control which they exercise over those who carry our services for them.
-Where individuals are sufficiently controlled, they may be deemed as workers which affords to them certain protections and legal rights.
+The case against Uber has been ongoing since 2016 and is a prominent example of the need for businesses to be aware of the level of control which they exercise over those who carry our services for them.
+Where individuals are sufficiently controlled, they may be deemed as workers, which affords them certain protections and legal rights.

-At O’Donnell Solicitors we can advise both employers and employees on all aspects of employment law.
-If you would like to speak to a member of our team, contact Suzzanne Gardener on 01457 761 320 or e-mail firstname.lastname@example.org.
+At O’Donnell Solicitors, we can advise both employers and employees on all aspects of employment law.
+If you would like to speak to a team member, contact Richard Dobson Mason on 01457 761 320 or e-mail email@example.com.